Amed Rosario Player Props: Dodgers vs. Padres

-Amed Rosario and his .371 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the San Diego Padres and Blake Snell on August 5 at 8:40 PM ET.
+Amed Rosario -- with a slugging percentage of .606 in his past 10 games, including six extra-base hits -- will be in action for the Los Angeles Dodgers against the San Diego Padres, with Rich Hill on the hill, on August 6 at 7:10 PM ET.

-In his most recent game, he went 1-for-4 with two RBI against the Padres.
+In his previous game he had a hitless performance (0-for-3) against the Padres.

 Amed Rosario Game Info & Props vs. the Padres